CesiumGS/3d-tiles/TileFormats/PointCloud/README.md

 ## Layout

 A tile is composed of a header section immediately followed by a body section.
-The following figure shows the point cloud layout (dashes indicate optional fields).
+The following figure shows the point cloud layout (dashes indicate optional fields):

 ![](figures/layout.png)